 - Do not have a checking and approval matrix for approval of various deliverables

 - Do not maintain discipline holds summary

-- Team and team leader often not aligned regarding the requirements/expectations on the project
+- Team and team leaders are often not aligned regarding the requirements/expectations of the project

-- Final number-crunching during IFC issue period often affects productivity, efficiency and lowers team morale
+- Final number-crunching during the IFC issue period often affects productivity, and efficiency and lowers team morale

 What Needs Improvement?